Health Sharing Explained: Is It Right for You?

 Advantages of a Health Share

-There are several reasons why people join health sharing communities.
+There are several reasons why people join health sharing Communities.
 Here are the top reasons:

 Cost

-Contributing to a health share is often much more affordable than traditional health insurance.
-Plus, members save even more each month with no copayments or coinsurance to worry about when seeing the doctor or filling prescriptions.
-Prices differ depending on a Member’s age and household size.
-This information can usually be found on the organization’s website.
+Contributing to a health share is often much more affordable than health insurance.
+Plus, Members save even more each month with no copayments or coinsurance to worry about when seeing the doctor or filling prescriptions.
+Prices differ depending on a Member's age and household size.
+This information can usually be found on the organization's website.

 Flexibility

-One reason many people choose to be part of a health sharing community is the flexibility of choice.
-Because there aren’t any networks, there are never restrictions on which doctors you can see.
+One reason many people choose to be part of a health sharing Community is the flexibility of choice.
+Because there aren't any networks, there are never restrictions on which doctors you can see.
 Members can typically see any practitioner of their choice, regardless of location.

 Community